mcneela/flamethrower-core/README.md

 a single task, do they integrate multiple architectures into a single ensemble, do they perform cross-validation passes and rigorous hyperparameter searches?
 Likely not.
 All they learn is a formula.
-Ingest data - throw together a few Tensorflow layers
-- choose a loss function - get decent accuracy - rinse and repeat.
+Ingest data, throw together a few Tensorflow layers, choose a loss function, get decent accuracy, rinse and repeat.
 Is this really sufficient?
 Is someone who has completed one of these courses truly suited for an entry-level machine learning role at a top tech company, and can they really apply the knowledge they've learned effectively in their job without really understanding what's going on under the hood of the systems they utilize?
 Telling a student to call loss.backward()